 Arts and Culture.
 As the City Commission knows, there is momentum in the community on a number of arts and culture initiatives.
-The City has hired its first Director of Arts and Culture.
+The City will hire its first Director of Arts and Culture later this summer.
 The 2015 budget reflects funding for this position, recognizing that the City has received partial funding of \$25,000 in 2014 and 2015 from a grant from the Kansas Creative Arts Industries Commission.
 The grant also includes \$50,000 of funding for a city-wide cultural plan and marketing materials/efforts that are identified during the cultural planning process.
 As part of the project, local business Callahan Creek has committed to \$100,000 in complimentary design services toward the effort.
 Additionally, the Lawrence Arts Center has received a \$500,000 grant from ArtPlace.
 The grant is for the integration of artistic and creative components into the design of the reconstruction of 9th Street, from Delaware Street to Massachusetts Street.
 The project would marry an artistic vision with the reconstruction of 9th Street while utilizing Complete Streets values.
-In order to fund this project, it will be necessary to delay the Queens Road project north of 6th Street and also portions of work scheduled for Bob Billings Parkway which was anticipated in coordination with the K-10 and Bob Billings Parkway interchange.
+In order to fund this project, City staff recommends delaying the Queens Road project north of 6th Street and also delaying portions of work scheduled for Bob Billings Parkway which was anticipated in coordination with the K-10 and Bob Billings Parkway interchange.
+An alternative to delaying this project is increasing the bond and interest fund mill levy to fully support all of these projects.